stefanprodan/stefanprodan/_posts/2016-09-13-docker-private-registry-nexus-nginx.markdown

 Navigate to the repository administration page and create a new repository by selecting the ***docker (hosted)*** recipe.
 In the repository connectors section, check ***Create an HTTP connector at specified port*** and insert ***5000*** as the port value.
 For a detailed walkthrough check the nexus documentation on [Docker Registry](https://books.sonatype.com/nexus-book/3.0/reference/docker.html).

-At this point, the Docker Regitry is up and running, but you can't access it from a docker client because Docker requires the registry to run on SSL.
+At this point, the Docker Registry is up and running, but you can't access it from a docker client because Docker requires the registry to run on SSL.

 You can use letsencrypt [certbot](https://github.com/certbot/certbot) to generate a certificate for nexus sub-domain or you can use CloudFlare to manage your domain and enable the free Flexible SSL option.
 Since certbot NGINX plug-in is still experimental I opted for the CloudFlare certificate.